-^{1.} Some of the items in this section refer to secondary processor-based VM-execution controls.
+^{2.} Some of the items in this section refer to secondary processor-based VM-execution controls.
 If bit 31 of the primary processor-based VM-execution controls is 0, VMX non-root operation functions as if these controls were all 0.
 See Section 24.6.2.

-- If the "enable INVPCID" VM-execution control is 1, treatment is based on the setting of the "INVLPG exiting" VM-execution control: - If the "INVLPG exiting" VM-execution control is 0, INVPCID operates normally. - If the "INVLPG exiting" VM-execution control is 1, INVPCID causes a VM exit. - IRET.
+- If the "enable INVPCID" VM-execution control is 0, INVPCID causes an invalid-opcode exception (#UD).
+This exception takes priority over any other exception the instruction may incur. - If the "enable INVPCID" VM-execution control is 1, treatment is based on the setting of the "INVLPG exiting" VM-execution control: - If the "INVLPG exiting" VM-execution control is 0, INVPCID operates normally. - If the "INVLPG exiting" VM-execution control is 1, INVPCID causes a VM exit. - IRET.
 Behavior of IRET with regard to NMI blocking (see Table 24-3) is determined by the settings of the "NMI exiting" and "virtual NMIs" VM-execution controls: - If the "NMI exiting" VM-execution control is 0, IRET operates normally and unblocks NMIs.
 (If the "NMI exiting" VM-execution control is 0, the "virtual NMIs" control must be 0; see Section 26.2.1.1.) - If the "NMI exiting" VM-execution control is 1, IRET does not affect blocking of NMIs.
 If, in addition, the "virtual NMIs" VM-execution control is 1, the logical processor tracks virtual-NMI blocking.
 In this case, IRET removes any virtual-NMI blocking.